go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/tools.md

 :::

 ### Defining Tools
-`tools.NewFunc(...)` is the core method for creating a function-based tool, containing the following parameters:
+`tools.NewFunc(...)` is the core method for creating a function-based tool, which includes the following parameters:

 **name**: The name of the tool, used to identify the tool.